Seahawks’ Michael Dickson might be the NFL’s best punter

 “With [Chapman] I really learned how to control the ball instead of being someone who can kick just the ball really far,” Dickson said.
 “Working with him brought me the understanding of touch and strategy rather than relying on my big kicks.”

-Dickson was recruited to punt for the University of Texas, where he received a number of accolades in his three years there, including the Ray Guy Award for college football’s most outstanding punter and Texas Bowl MVP in the Longhorns’ victory over Missouri—he was the first specialist to win MVP of a bowl game in over a decade.
+Dickson was recruited to punt for the University of Texas, where he received a number of accolades in his three years with the program.
+Dickson won the Ray Guy Award for college football’s most outstanding punter in December 2017, then won Texas Bowl MVP in the Longhorns’ victory over Missouri three weeks later.
 West Virginia head coach Dana Holgorsen said Dickson was “the best punter I’ve ever seen.”

 So aside from his otherworldly leg, what sets Dickson apart from his punting peers?
 The answer comes not from the limbs, but the brain.

-“Michael is very confident in his abilities, he’s not intimidated by the crowds, not intimidated by the NFL, by any older players” Seahawks special teams coordinator Brian Schneider said.
+“Michael is very confident in his abilities, he’s not intimidated by the crowds, not intimidated by the NFL, by any older players” Seahawks special teams coordinator Brian Schneider told SI.
 “He’s 100% himself, and he’s able to shut out everything and keep his routine regardless of the situation.”

 Texas special teams coach Craig Naivar echoed Schneider’s sentiment.
 “Mistakes do not bother him,” Naivar said.
 “He trusts his process, he doesn’t overanalyze, it’s onto the next kick which is different than a lot of guys I’ve worked with.”

 While the physical tools were present since his nascent days at Prokick, Dickson’s mental edge took time to develop.
-He had been a punting obsessive since first picking up football in 2013, but earned a crash course on the pressure of American football in his freshman year at Texas.
+He had been a punting obsessive since first picking up football late in 2013, but earned a crash course on the pressure of American football in his freshman year at Texas.
 And a nightmare ending to a game against Oklahoma State in 2015 marked a key checkpoint in Dickson’s evolution.

 Tied at 27-27 with 42 seconds remaining, Dickson lined up at the Longhorns 24-yard-line.
 A clean punt, and Texas was likely to force overtime, needing a victory to avoid dropping its third game in four weeks.
 Disaster struck immediately upon the snap.
 Dickson dropped the snap from junior Kyle Ashby, sprinting backward to retrieve the ball.
 The muff was scooped up, leading to a panicked punt attempt and six-yard loss.
 The Cowboys converted a field goal as time expired, sending Dickson off the field to a chorus of boos.
 It was the first adversity of his punting career.